CompuTec/computec-docs/docs/wms/user-guide/catch-weight.md

 ### Average Quantity per DUoM

 It is possible to set the number of units and total quantity.
-Saving documents like this will create units with an average quantity per unit.
+Saving documents like this will create units with an [average quantity per unit](https://www.youtube.com/shorts/w_7l1lH6eTs).

 This option can be used, e.g. when a user is sure about weight of each of the units but has a different weight per unit than the units set in SAP Business One (in our example, it is set that one pcs has 10 KG).

-#### Indivisible rest
+#### Indivisible Rest

-If the quantity cannot be divided evenly between DUoMs, the Catch Weight option will add indivisible rest to one of the units.
+If the quantity cannot be divided evenly between DUoMs, the Catch Weight option will add [indivisible rest](https://www.youtube.com/shorts/lSPhoPDpbeQ) to one of the units.
 E.g., if there are three boxes and 10 kilograms, the mechanism will create two boxes with 3,333333 kg and one with 3,333334 (when there are six decimal places set in the system).

 ### A label for Each Box